dotnet/docs/docs/csharp/async.md

 ### What happens under the covers

 There are many moving pieces where asynchronous operations are concerned.
-If you're curious about what's happening underneath the covers of `Task` and `Task<T>`, check out the [Async in-depth](../standard/async-in-depth.md) article for more information.
+If you're curious about what's happening underneath the covers of `Task` and `Task<T>`, see the [Async in-depth](../standard/async-in-depth.md) article for more information.

 On the C# side of things, the compiler transforms your code into a state machine that keeps track of things like yielding execution when an `await` is reached and resuming execution when a background job has finished.